 Months passed, and because the injured party could not afford the required treatment and no insurance company would cover his treatment expense, he has not seen any chiropractor or specialist to treat his back pain.

 Who Is Responsible for Personal Injury of Ride-Sharing Passenger?

 A ride-sharing company’s insurance company may be liable for any injuries that passengers may suffer while on a ride obtained from the app.
 In the case of Lyft, a spokesperson said that the company’s insurance covers both Lyft passenger and driver from the time the driver accepts a ride request.
 But for injuries caused by a third party, the claim is processed through the third party’s insurance.
 Even with the at-fault party’s insurance, Lyft’s insurance policy may become involved in cases where the third party does not carry insurance or is under-insured.

 What to Do After an Accident on Board a Ride-Sharing Vehicle

 If you are injured while onboard a Lyft, Uber, or another ride-sharing vehicle, it’s important to get immediate treatment for all your injuries.
-In Las Vegas, Nevada, the law firm of Bertoldo, Baker, Carter & Smith can help you get financial compensation to cover all your medical expenses, lost wages, and damages for your pain and suffering.
+In Las Vegas, Nevada, the law firm of Bertoldo, Baker, Carter, Smith & Cullen can help you get financial compensation to cover all your medical expenses, lost wages, and damages for your pain and suffering.
 Call us today at (702) 505-8115 for a free consultation with one of our dependable attorneys.